leeprichman/ClonoCluster/README.md

 ## Testing

-BarCluster is supported by unit testing with `testthat` and [codecov.io](about.codecov.io).
+ClonoCluster is supported by unit testing with `testthat` and [codecov.io](about.codecov.io).
 To test the package after install:

 ```
-testthat::test_package("BarCluster")
+testthat::test_package("ClonoCluster")
 ```

 ## Citation